 Your online MSFAA is submitted following the instructions outlined in the “Required Documents” section of your OSAP application.

-Students are able to update their scholarship/bursary/award income at any time by forwarding an email (via their Queen’s email account) to the Office of the University Registrar (Student Awards) at email@example.com outlining the adjustment the student wishes to make.
+Students are able to update their scholarship/bursary/award income at any time by forwarding an email (via their Queen’s email account) to the Office of the University Registrar (Financial Aid and Awards) at firstname.lastname@example.org outlining the adjustment the student wishes to make.
 Please ensure your name and student ID are noted in your email.

-Any questions regarding income reported on an OSAP application can be directed to the Office of the University Registrar (Student Awards) at firstname.lastname@example.org or by calling (613) 533-2216.
+Any questions regarding income reported on an OSAP application can be directed to the Office of the University Registrar (Financial Aid and Awards) at email@example.com or by calling (613) 533-2216.